The Ultimate Guide to Tamarindo, Costa Rica (2025) - Beaches,…

 Is Tamarindo in a blue zone?

-Yes, Tamarindo is located within the Nicoya Peninsula, which is a recognized Blue Zone.
-The Nicoya Peninsula is known for having one of the highest concentrations of centenarians in the world, where people live longer and healthier lives.
+Tamarindo is located within the Nicoya Peninsula, which is a recognized Blue Zone, however, it is not directly a part of the specific area that is known for its abnormally high concentration of centurions.
+That said, the entire Nicoya Peninsula embraces a healthier lifestyle where people tend to live longer and happier lives.
 While Tamarindo is a popular tourist destination within this region, the Blue Zone designation primarily reflects the lifestyle and longevity of the local communities throughout the broader Nicoya area.
+[View Full Blog Post]

 ?